KamBha/cloudflare-hosted-gallery-app/README.md

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

+Create a .dev.vars file in your project.
+It should look like this:-

+ACCOUNT="<ACCOUNT ID>"
+API_TOKEN="<API TOKEN>"

+See Deploy section on where to get these values

 ```bash
 npm run dev